Terrance Houle: Personal life

 Growing up, Houle and his family traveled across North America attending ceremonies and dancing in powwows.
-He has a daughter, Neko Wong-Houle, born 2003 who is a registered member of the Kainai Nation and is of Saulteaux, Chinese, and Romanian descent.
+He has a daughter, who is a registered member of the Kainai Nation and is of Saulteaux, Chinese, and Romanian descent.

 GHOST DAYS

 Since 2014, Houle has been working on an ongoing collaborative project titled GHOST DAYS.
 The project evokes colonial and non-colonial histories that exist in the light of night, as in the darkness of the day, and awakens a collaboration with artists, audience, and spirit.
-GHOST DAYS has been realized through performances, a blog, music tracks on Soundcloud and Bandcamp, and a feature length film hosted by Vimeo and represented by Vtape.
+GHOST DAYS has been realized through performances, a blog, music tracks on SoundCloud and Bandcamp, and a feature-length film hosted by Vimeo and represented by Vtape.
 The film was shot at IXL Brick Factory Medalta Clay Historical, Medicine Hat, Alberta.

 Art collections

 His artwork Your Dreams Are Killing My Culture (2009) was acquired for the permanent collection of the National Gallery of Canada in 2011.

-Houle's work is also included in the permanent collections of the Glenbow Museum, the Art Gallery of Greater Victoria and the Alberta Foundation for the Arts.
+Houle's work is also included in the permanent collections of the Glenbow Museum, the Art Gallery of Greater Victoria, The Art Gallery of Alberta and the Alberta Foundation for the Arts.

 Awards

-Houle and his daughter Neko won the prestigious Golden Shear Indigenous Award in 2021 from the Yorkton Film Festival for their short animation "Onnimm".
+Houle and his daughter won the prestigious Golden Shear Indigenous Award in 2021 from the Yorkton Film Festival for their short animation.
 In 2004, he received the Enbridge Emerging Artist Award presented at the Mayors Luncheon for the Arts, City of Calgary, Alberta.
 He was awarded Best Experimental Film at the 2004 imagineNATIVE Film and Media Festival in Toronto, Ontario.
 In 2003, he was an invited participant in the Banff Centre for the Arts program, Communion and Other Conversations Artist in Residency Program, in Banff, Alberta.